Skip to main content

 Server requirements

-Since Serverpod is written in Dart, it can be compiled into native code and runs on any platform that is supported by the Dart tooling.
+Serverpod is written in Dart and compiles to native code, allowing it to run on any platform supported by the Dart tooling.

-Many users will want to deploy Serverpod using Docker.
-There is a basic Dockerfile included in the project that can be used to build a Docker image.
-This image can then be run on any platform that supports Docker.
+Many users prefer to deploy Serverpod using Docker.
+The project includes a basic Dockerfile that you can use to build a Docker image, which can then be run on any Docker-compatible platform.

-If you don't use Docker, you will need compile the Dart code and copy any assets and configuration files to the server since asset bundling is not yet supported by Dart.
+For non-Docker deployments, you'll need to compile the Dart code and manually copy your assets and configuration files to the server.
+This manual step is necessary since asset bundling is not yet supported by Dart.

 Server configuration